dotnet/runtime/docs/design/tools/illink/feature-checks.md

 However, ILLink and ILCompiler don't optimize away branches based on `DoesNotReturnIfAttribute`, because the attribute doesn't have runtime semantics, and an incorrectly-applied attribute could result in the guarded branch being reachable at runtime.
 Or, in the case of `Debug.Assert`, if the assert is used incorrectly, the guarded code may still be reachable at runtime in `Release` builds.

-Here are some more examples:
+Here are some more examples.
+These are not recommended because they are not supported by ILLink/ILCompiler:

 ```csharp
 DoesNotReturnIfFalse (Feature.IsSupported);